TransFace++: Rethinking the Face Recognition Paradigm with a Focus on Accuracy, Efficiency, and Security: Experiments

-Moreover, in order to validate the advantages of the EHSM strategy in mining hard samples by comprehensively leveraging both local and global information, we conduct a further comparison between ViT-S + EHSM and its variant ViT-S + EHSM (global) that directly utilizes the entropy of the global token to measure sample difficulty.
-The results gathered in Table \ref{tab5} demonstrate that ViT-S + EHSM greatly outperforms variant ViT-S + EHSM (global), which indicates that fully combining the information entropy of all the local tokens can more comprehensively measure sample difficulty than only using the entropy of the global token.
-Furthermore, compared to variant ViT-S + EHSM (global), ViT-S + EHSM can more effectively enhance the feature representation power of each local token, as illustrated in Fig.~\ref{fig5b}.
+Moreover, in order to validate the advantages of the EHSM strategy in mining hard samples by comprehensively leveraging both local and global information, we conduct a further comparison between ViT-S{/B} + EHSM and its variant \textbf{ViT-S{/B} + EHSM (global)} that directly utilizes the entropy of the global token to measure sample difficulty.
+The results in Table~\ref{tab-hardsample} demonstrate that ViT-S{/B} + EHSM greatly outperform the variant ViT-S{/B} + EHSM (global), which indicates that fully combining the information entropy of all local tokens can more comprehensively measure the sample difficulty than only using the entropy of the global token.
+Furthermore, as illustrated in Fig.~\ref{fig-5d}, compared to variant ViT-S + EHSM (global), ViT-S + EHSM can more effectively enhance the feature representation power of each local token.

-\textbf{5) Visualization of DPAP:} As shown in Fig.~\ref{fig6}, we visualize the original training samples and the samples augmented by the DPAP strategy ($K=15$) during training on MS1MV2.
-We can see that the dominant patches are mainly distributed near hair, forehead, and eyes, which conforms with our intuitions.
-The proposed DAPA strategy effectively relieves the model from overfitting to these dominant patches by perturbing their Fourier amplitude information, which indirectly encourages ViTs to utilize the remaining face cues (\eg, nose, mouth, ears, and jaw) to assist the final prediction, significantly enhancing the model's generalization ability.
+\textbf{5) Visualization of DPAP:} As shown in Fig.~\ref{fig6}, we visualize the original training samples and the samples augmented by the DPAP strategy ($K_{0}=15$) during training on MS1MV2.
+We can see that the dominant patches are distributed mainly near the hair, forehead, and eyes, which is consistent with our intuition.
+The proposed DAPA strategy effectively relieves the model from overfitting to these dominant patches by perturbing their Fourier amplitude information, which indirectly encourages ViTs to utilize the remaining facial cues (\emph{e.g.}, nose, mouth, ears, and jaw) to assist the final prediction, significantly enhancing the model's generalization ability.